PromptECO/clarity-sequence/README.md

 Returns a list of the elements of `seq` separated by `sep`.

-The canonical version interposes an integer in a list of integers:
+The canonical variation interposes an integer in a list of integers:

 ```clarity
 (interpose (sep int) (seq (list max-len int)))